Ovarian cysts can be divided into two main categories:

 These cysts can be from 3cm to 20cm in diameter and once larger than 10cm, usually join with the other ovary to produce a phenomenon known as ‘kissing ovaries’.
 As is always the case with this pathology, there is nothing romantic about their attachments to various other organs (bowel, vagina, uterus, pelvic walls, even bladder).
 The underlying attachments is the most crucial part of any surgery to remove these endometriomas.
 The anatomy must be restored first and foremost, and then the cysts removed by peeling the capsule from the inside of the stretched ovarian cortex.
 All of this can be done at laparoscopic surgery.

-As with dermoid cysts, they tend to grow progressively, but unlike dermoid cysts, they can be partly shrunk with a medication called Zoladex.
+As with dermoid cysts, they tend to grow progressively, but unlike dermoid cysts, they can be partly shrunk with additional medication.
 This medication may allow surgery to be completed more easily, but unfortunately is only a temporary solution pending careful laparoscopic surgery.